Zzomangs/Zzomangs/README.md

 ### Hi there!👋👋👋
 Welcome to my GitHub<br/><br/>
-I used to work as a brand designer. 🔭<br/>
+I used to work as a brand designer.💾<br/>
 Currently working as a markup developer, web designer, and front-end developer.⚡ <br/>
-I'm trying to study every day.📖
+I'm trying to study every day.📕
 <br/>
 <br/>